 👀 Binocular Cues

-The main binocular cue to know is retinal disparity, the difference between the two images your eyes see.
-Your brain judges distance by comparing the images from both eyes.
+Binocular cues depend on the use of both eyes.
+The main binocular cue is retinal disparity, the difference between the two retinal images that result due to your eyes being about 2.5 inches apart.
+Your brain judges distance by comparing these images; the greater the disparity (difference), the closer the image is.

 Practice AP Question